handsontable/handsontable/README.md

 ## Similar projects

-This is a free world so I invite you to check out alternative projects.
+I want to stay motivated to keep Handsontable the best possible editable datagrid on the Web.
+Therefore, I invite you to check out alternative projects.
 I would love to receive feedback if you would like to import some of their features to Handsontable.

  - [DataTables](http://datatables.net/)
  - [SlickGrid](https://github.com/mleibman/SlickGrid)